-Domain Cluster Standard Standard description i Activities Geometry Solve real-life and mathematical problems involving angle measure, area, surface area, and volume.
-7.G.6 Solve real-world and mathematical problems involving area, volume and surface area of two- and three-dimensional objects composed or triangles, quadrilaterals, polygons, cubes and right prisms.
-Area: Squares and Rectangles Area: Compound Figures Area: Triangles Area: Composite Shapes Area: Parallelograms Area: Quadrilaterals Nets Surface Area: Cuboids Surface Area: Rectangular Prisms Surface Area: Triangular Prisms 1 Volume of Rectangular Prisms 1 Volume of Triangular Prisms Volume: Prisms Statistics and Probability Use random sampling to draw inferences about a population.
-7.SP.1 Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
-Understand that random sampling tends to produce representative samples and support valid inferences.
-Teacher directed Statistics and Probability Use random sampling to draw inferences about a population.
-7.SP.2 Use data from a random sample to draw inferences about a population with an unknown characteristic of interest.
-Generate multiple samples (or simulated samples) of the same size to gauge the variation in estimates or predictions.
-Teacher directed Statistics and Probability Draw informal comparative inferences about two populations.
-7.SP.3 Informally assess the degree of visual overlap of two numerical data distributions with similar variabilities, measuring the difference between the centers by expressing it as a multiple of a measure of variability.
+Domain Cluster Standard Description III Activities Geometry Solve real-life and mathematical problems involving angle measure, circles, area, surface area, and volume.
+7.G.6 Solve real-world and mathematical problems involving area, volume, and surface area of two- and three-dimensional objects composed of triangles, quadrilaterals, polygons, cubes, and right prisms.
+Area: Triangles Area: Squares and Rectangles Area: Parallelograms Area: Quadrilaterals Area: Compound Figures Area: Composite Shapes Nets Surface Area: Cuboids Surface Area: Rectangular Prisms Surface Area: Triangular Prisms 1 Volume of Rectangular Prisms 1 Volume of Triangular Prisms Volume: Prisms Statistics and Probability Use sampling to draw conclusions about a population.
+7.SP.1 Understand that statistics can be used to gain information about a population by examining a sample of the population. a.
+Differentiate between a sample and a population. b.
+Understand that conclusions and generalizations about a population are valid only if the sample is representative of that population.
+Develop an informal understanding of bias.
 Teacher directed